datnguyen2k3/Minswap-Entry-Task/hello-world/docs/dex.md

 - After the Pool Liquidity UTxO is created, user can use Pool Liquidity UTxO to:
     - Add liquidity to the Pool Liquidity UTxO and mint LP token.
     - Remove liquidity from the Pool Liquidity UTxO and burn LP token.
+    - Swap token to ADA and vice versa.

 ## 3. Specification